 All loan funds are disbursed in a minimum of two disbursements.
 If your loan is for two or more semesters, one disbursement will occur for each semester.
 If your loan is for only one semester, the loan will be provided in two separate disbursements within the semester.
 The second disbursement will be issued after half of the semester has been completed.
 For first year, first time borrowers, federal regulations require that disbursements of loan funds not be issued until 30 days after the start of classes.

 Any amount remaining after tuition, fees, and authorized charges have been paid will be refunded to you by the Office of Student Accounts.
-Funds will be provided to you based on the refund option that you selected on the BankMobile website.
+Funds will be provided to you based on the refund preference that you selected.

 Step 5: You establish an account with your servicer.

 Once the loan has been disbursed, you may receive a notice from your student loan servicer.
 The Direct Loan Servicer collects payments, processes deferment and forbearance requests and handles correspondence on behalf of the Federal Direct Loan program.
 You can also identify your loan servicer by checking StudentAid.gov.